 Harsh Truth #1: Dads Can’t Be Squeamish About Changing a Girl’s Diapers

-Dad’s who change boys diapers have an advantage in that they know the parts they’re dealing with.
-After all, once you’ve lived with a penis for a couple decades it’s pretty easy to deal with a smaller one that happens to be on a baby boy.
+Dad’s who change boys’ diapers have an advantage in that they know the parts they’re dealing with.
+After all, once you’ve lived with a penis for a couple decades, it’s pretty easy to deal with a smaller one that happens to be on a baby.
 Cleaning a daughter’s genitals, however, may cause some dads anxiety.

 In terms of that care, however, there is one important diapering issue unique to girls: Their genitals need to be cleaned front to back.
 Cleaning back to front has the possibility to introduce bacteria into the urethra, which could lead to a nasty infection.
 Other than that, diapering a girl is fairly uncomplicated.
 So show up for this good bonding time and revel in being an excellent caregiver.

-Harsh Truth #2: Dads Should Use the Word Vulva Because That’s What it Is
+Harsh Truth #2: Girl Dads Should Use the Word Vulva, Because That’s What It Is

-When dads use euphemism to talk about their daughter’s genitals, it sends the message that they are unmentionable.
+When dads use euphemisms to talk about their daughters’ genitals, it sends the message that they are unmentionable.
 The result in these instances is that girls can grow up feeling ashamed of their sex organs.
 The problem can be particularly exacerbated if conversations about genitals are more frank with moms than dads because that makes the shame tied directly to men.

 There is a distinct danger in this shame.
 For one thing, it makes girls less safe.
 They are more apt to hide abuse if they feel it’s connected to an unmentionable and shameful part of their body.
 Also, euphemisms can make communicating about abuse more difficult should girls decide to report it.

 The brutal fact is that you’ll have to carry all the crap that your daughter picks up on those nature hikes.
-Because where boys have tons of pockets where they can stash rocks and treasures, girls clothing is practically devoid of ways to port objects from here to there.
+Because whereas boys have tons of pockets in which they can stash rocks and treasures, girls’ clothing is practically devoid of ways to port objects from here to there.
 Your job as a pack mule began the second your daughter put on a cute outfit without pockets.

 Harsh Truth #4: Potty Training Is Different for Girls